-My first task was to analyse the obvious English weaknesses of a direct translation from French to English.
+My first task was to analyse the obvious cultural weaknesses of a direct translation from French to English.
 There were several problems, not the least of which was that the client was determined to use the word 'Mobility' in their design, a phrase that has a different connotation completely in Britain.
 These differences were quickly identified through both guerilla testing and simple heuristics, and a different labelling 'motion' applied for testing purposes.

 Secondly I devised a series of both closed and open card-sorting exercises to both test the existing structures and agreed naming conventions and also to see if there were any patterns in user perception that we hadn't predicted.
 As usual the user testing threw up a few wildcards, the term hybrid car, for instance, was simply not as familiar as first assumed, but if we substituted hybrid with 'environmentally friendly' there was no confusion at all.
 The more obvious results were used to refine the final testing prototype(s) so we could see if variants showed a similar pattern with different users.

 The next step was behavioral testing and created a series of clickable prototypes to see how the proposed redesign(s) operated in real life, both in terms of navigation but also in interaction and engagement.
 These were iterative designs with user findings being used to refine solutions as the testing progressed.
 I set-up two rooms as impromptu testing labs and the tests were conducted over four days with me acting as Facilitator to a range of user type.
 The observers were a mixture of both system architects and developers and stakeholders from Peugeot UK.
 I have in the past been both observer lead and facilitator and both roles have their strengths, with the reactions of participants observers often proving to be illuminating.
-All sessions were recording, both from an environmental view (the entire lab) and screen capture, for more deeper review after the testing.
+All sessions were recorded, both from an environmental view (the entire lab) and screen capture, for more deeper review after the testing.

 - Facilitator (1) conducts the test and ensures candidates are at ease